Strength Training For Runners: Our Complete Guide

 Additionally, as your muscles get stronger, they are able to pull more forcefully on the bones when they contract.
 This stress also signals your body to deposit more minerals and strengthen the structure of your bones.

-#6: Strength Training Can Improve Your Overall Health
+#6: Can Improve Your Overall Health

 Strength training, like all forms of exercise, is great for your general health.

 Research has found strength training can reduce blood pressure, improve blood sugar control, and reduce triglycerides and cholesterol.4Westcott, W. L. (2012).
 Resistance training is medicine: Effects of strength training on health.
-Current Sports Medicine Reports, 11(4), 209–216. https://doi.org/10.1249/JSR.0b013e31825dabb8
+Current Sports Medicine Reports11(4), 209–216. https://doi.org/10.1249/JSR.0b013e31825dabb8

-#7: Strength Training Increases Your Metabolic Rate
+#7: Increases Metabolic Rate

 A strength training workout for runners is considered anabolic, which, in a simplified sense, means it builds your body up, whereas a running workout is considered catabolic, which means it breaks your body down.